autodesk-platform-services/aps-tutorial-postman/ModelDerivative_01/instructions/task-3.md

 # Task 3 – Translate Source File

 > **Important:** These instructions are specific to Postman V10.
-If you are using a newer version of Postman, you may notice slight differences in the interface or steps, but the basic procedure should remain similar.
+If you are using a newer version of Postman, you may notice slight differences in the interface or steps.
+However, the process should remain similar.

 You can translate the source file to many different formats (see [Supported Translations](https://aps.autodesk.com/en/docs/model-derivative/v2/developers_guide/supported-translations/) for details).
 In this walkthrough, you will translate the source file to the OBJ format.